dmarx/obsidian_vault/Manifold Hypothesis.md

 ### Understanding Manifolds

 To grasp the manifold hypothesis, it's essential to understand what a manifold is.
-In mathematics, a [[Manifolds]] is a [[Topological Space|space]] that might be complex globally but resembles simpler [[Euclidean space]] locally.
+In mathematics, a [[Manifolds]] is a [[Topological Space|space]] that might be complex globally but resembles simpler [[Euclidean Space]] locally.
 For instance, the surface of a sphere is a 2-dimensional manifold: although it's curved and exists in 3-dimensional space, any small enough area of the sphere looks flat, much like a piece of paper (which is a 2-dimensional space).

 ### Key Points of the Manifold Hypothesis